The Hasheesh Eater: Rediscovery

 …it is evident that Ludlow recognized, with remarkable insight, most of the characteristic subjective effects of cannabis.
 He also noted, and interpreted essentially correctly, such pharmacological points as the relation of dose to effect, inter- and intra-individual variations in response, and the influence of set and setting.
 Most importantly, perhaps, he recorded the development of his dependence on cannabis more comprehensively and astutely than anyone to date.
 The initial motives — including features of his own personality and temperament — the constant rationalization, compulsive use despite obvious untoward effects, the progression to a state of almost continuous intoxication, the inability to reduce his dose gradually, and the intense craving and depression after abrupt withdrawal, all are clearly described.
 Ludlow recognized also the lack of physical symptoms during withdrawal, and the difference from opium withdrawal in this respect.

 With the benefit of hindsight, we can also identify in Ludlow’s account a number of other features consistent with present knowledge, but which even scientists of his day could not possibly have known.
 For example, the initial change in tolerance, the continuum between euphoria and hallucinations, the differentiation between the hallucinatory process and the affective reactions to it, the relation between spontaneous and drug-induced perceptual changes, the similarity between the effects of cannabis and those of other hallucinogens, the attempts at drug substitution therapy (opium, tobacco), and the role of psychotherapy and abreactive writing, are all in keeping with contemporary thought.
 These points permit the modern reader to feel even greater confidence in the extraordinary accuracy and perceptiveness of Ludlow’s record.

 The mid 1970s saw two new editions of The Hasheesh Eater in print, one by San Francisco’s City Lights Books, and a well-annotated and illustrated version edited by Michael Horowitz and released by Level Press.
 By the late 1970s, you could even find the face of Fitz Hugh Ludlow on a T-shirt, thanks to his alma mater Union College, which had thrown a “Fitzhugh Ludlow Day” celebration in 1979.

-In the 2000s, Ludlow has been introduced to a new generation of psychedelics users through Terence McKenna, who read chapters from The Hasheesh Eater for a set of tapes (“Victorian Tales of Cannabis”) put out by Sound Photosynthesis, and who regularly praised Ludlow in his books, saying Ludlow “began a tradition of pharmo-picaresque literature that would find later practitioners in William Burroughs and Hunter S. Thompson.… Part genius, part madman, Ludlow lies halfway between Captain Ahab and P.T.
+In the 1990's and 2000s, Ludlow has been introduced to a new generation through Terence McKenna, who read chapters from The Hasheesh Eater for a set of tapes known as “Victorian Tales of Cannabis”, and who regularly praised Ludlow in his books and lectures, saying Ludlow “began a tradition of pharmo-picaresque literature that would find later practitioners in William Burroughs and Hunter S. Thompson.… Part genius, part madman, Ludlow lies halfway between Captain Ahab and P.T.
 Barnum, a kind of Mark Twain on hashish.
 There is a wonderful charm to his free-spirited, pseudoscientific openness as he makes his way into the shifting dunescapes of the world of hashish.”

 The Hasheesh Eater remains Ludlow's most remembered work.
-Only one other of his books, The Heart of the Continent, has seen a new edition since the 19th Century.
+Only one other of his books, The Heart of the Continent, has been republished since the 19th century.